fsr-de/docs/rules_of_procedure.md

 ## § 4 Allocation of Responsibilities

-(1) The chairperson of the Student Representative Group is responsible for chairing the meetings in accordance with § 6.
+(1) The chairpersons of the Student Representative Group are responsible for chairing the meetings in accordance with § 6.

-(2) The financial officer handles the finances of the student body based on the resolutions of the Student Representative Group.
-The financial officer and, if applicable, the elected deputy, are declared as separately authorized officers.
-The financial officer is expected to attend the finance workshop of the General Student Committee (AStA) at the University of Potsdam.
+(2) The financial officers handle the finances of the student body based on the resolutions of the Student Representative Group.
+They are declared as separately authorized officers.
+The financial officers are expected to attend the finance workshop of the General Student Committee (AStA) at the University of Potsdam.

-(3) At the beginning of each meeting, the chairing person shall appoint a minute-taker, who records the minutes of the meeting including all decisions made and points discussed.
-The minute-taker must be physically present at the meeting.
+(3) At the beginning of each meeting, the chairing person shall appoint a minute-taking person, who records the minutes of the meeting including all decisions made and points discussed.
+The minute-taking person must be physically present at the meeting.
 Further details are outlined in § 8.

 (4) The offices defined in § 3 (2) can each be newly reassigned by the Student Representative Group in case of a constructive vote of no confidence or following the resignation of an office holder, respectively.
 If the office of a deputy becomes vacant, a new election will only take place by a resolution of the Student Representative Group.